Tonyfu09/2023-24_OSWE_Note/README.md

 ## Server Side Request Forgery (SSRF)
 SSRF is the type which the attack forcus the server send the web request the attack wants.
 Different types could refer https://book.hacktricks.xyz/pentesting-web/ssrf-server-side-request-forgery.

+Test with different version and different method could gathering some vulnerability

 ## Server Side Template Injection (SSTI)
 Server Side Template Injection is focus on the template injection that is execute on web server.